ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 CAs which implement this specification SHOULD make available documentation indicating as such, including explicit statements as to which parameters are supported.
-Domains configuring CAA records for a CA MUST NOT assume that the restrictions implied by the "account-uri" and "acme-methods" parameters are effective in the absence of explicit indication as such from that CA.
+Domains configuring CAA records for a CA MUST NOT assume that the restrictions implied by the "account-uri" and "validation-methods" parameters are effective in the absence of explicit indication as such from that CA.

-CAs SHOULD also document whether they implement DNSSEC validation for DNS lookups done for validation purposes, as this affects the security of the "account-uri" and "acme-methods" parameters.
+CAs SHOULD also document whether they implement DNSSEC validation for DNS lookups done for validation purposes, as this affects the security of the "account-uri" and "validation-methods" parameters.

 Mandatory Consistency in CA Recognition
 ---------------------------------------

-A CA MUST ensure that its support for the "account-uri" and "acme-methods" parameters is fully consistent for a given domain name which a CA recognises as identifying itself in a CAA "issue" or "issuewild" property.
+A CA MUST ensure that its support for the "account-uri" and "validation-methods" parameters is fully consistent for a given domain name which a CA recognises as identifying itself in a CAA "issue" or "issuewild" property.
 If a CA has multiple issuance systems (for example, an ACME-based issuance system and a